weepy/kaffeine/README.md

 * Progressively enhance Javascript syntax: ensure vanilla Javascript still works as normal
 * avoid nice-to-haves, concentrate on small useful feature set and pragmatism
 * Hackable, modular, extendable and testable
-* avoid siginificant whitespace.
-It looks nice, but is painful to work with.
+* whitespace is _not_ significant.
+Looks nice, but is painful to work with.

 Example